Khalil-Zaman/immutable-x-marketplace-sales-twitter-bot/README.md

 ## Setup

-- Clone/Fork/Copy this project to your local public/private git repo
+- Clone / Fork / Copy this project to your local public / private git repo

-- Create a Twitter Developer App (make sure you change it to have both read/write permissions)
+- Create a Twitter Developer App (make sure you change it to have both read / write permissions)

 - Create a new Heroku app & set it as a remote branch of your git repo (see [Heroku Remote](https://devcenter.heroku.com/articles/git#creating-a-heroku-remote))